rcsb/rcsb-pecos-app/src/auto/README.md

 TypeScript type definitions in this module are automatically generated from existing schemas.

-**Create TypeScript types from Data API GraphQL Schema**
+**Create TypeScript types from GraphQL Schema**

+Uses [GraphQL Code Generator](https://www.npmjs.com/package/@graphql-codegen/cli) tool to generate TypeScript type definitions from GraphQL Schema.
 GraphQL Code Generator relies on a configuration file named `codegen.yml`.
-The root level config `schema` field specifies a URL to the GraphQL endpoint to load the GraphQLSchema from.
-Run the following command to generate the TypeScript type definitions:
+The root level config `schema` field specifies a URL to the GraphQL endpoint to load the GraphQL Schema from.

+#### Types for Data API

+Run the following command to generate the TypeScript type definitions for Data API GraphQL Schema:

     node node_modules/.bin/graphql-code-generator -c ./src/auto/data/codegen.yml